buildbot/buildbot/master/docs/manual/cfg-reporters.rst

     A dictionary containing key/value pairs of extra headers to add to sent e-mails.
     Both the keys and the values may be a `Interpolate` instance.

+``messageFormatterMissingWorker``
+    This is an optional instance of the ``reporters.messageFormatterMissingWorker`` class that can be used to generate a custom mail message for missing workers.
+    This class uses the Jinja2_ templating language to generate the body and optionally the subject of the mails.
+    Templates can either be given inline (as string), or read from the filesystem.

 MessageFormatter arguments
 ++++++++++++++++++++++++++